-Equitable share provisions included in the budget are based on the 2013 Division of Revenue Act.
-Based on the calculation as set out above the City had a revenue adjustment factor of zero which meant that it did not receive any allocation from the institutional and non-trading services components on which the factor was applied.
-The following indicative equitable share amounts were allocated to the City as per the 2013 DORA.
+Equitable share provisions included in the budget are based on the 2013 DoRB.
+Based on the calculation as set out above, the City had a revenue adjustment factor of zero, which meant that it did not receive any allocation from the institutional and non-trading services components to which the factor was applied.
+The following amounts were allocated to the City as per the 2013 DoRB.